HMS Chesterfield (1745): Seven Years' War

 Hostilities against France resumed in 1754 with French and Indian War in North America and the despatch of the British Army's Braddock expedition to dislodge France from its Canadian forts.
 From March 1755 the Royal Navy began recruiting additional seamen for what would become the Seven Years' War against France and Spain.
 More than 35 decommissioned navy vessels were returned to service, including Chesterfield under Captain William Lloyd.
-Seaworthy by December 1755, Chesterfield was assigned to Mediterranean service and proceeded to Gibraltar.
+Seaworthy by December 1755, Chesterfield was assigned to Mediterranean service.
+In January 1756 she was escorting a British merchant convoy to the Spanish port of Cádiz when heavy weather forced her to leave her station.
+The merchant vessels proceeded safely to the port, while Chesterfield retired to Gibraltar.
 There she was joined to a fleet under the command of Admiral John Byng, with orders to relieve the British garrison at Minorca.

 Battle of Minorca

 Byng's fleet sailed from Gibraltar on 8 May 1756, reaching Minorca ten days later to discover that most of the island was overrun by French troops.
 On 19 May Byng sent Chesterfield and two small frigates toward the British-held Port Mahon, to observe French positions surrounding the port and deliver messages to garrison commander General Blakeney.
 (Note: The other vessels sent to Port Mahon with Chesterfield were the 24-gun and the 20-gun .)
 However the French Mediterranean fleet was sighted as the ships drew near the island, whereupon Byng signalled for Chesterfield and the frigates to return to the main fleet.

 Byng then ordered his fleet into a line of battle to engage the French.
 The 44-gun Chesterfield was too small for this duty and remained at a distance from the engagement which began in the early afternoon of 19 May.
 At sunset she was assigned to guard the 64-gun which had suffered damage to her masts and was struggling to keep up with the fleet.
 Both Intrepid and Chesterfield subsequently fell behind, losing contact with the rest of Byng's forces and only rejoining the fleet on the morning of 20 May.
 On their return Byng designated Chesterfield as a hospital ship, taking on a large proportion of the 165 wounded men from other vessels.